UKCloud/documentation/articles/vmware/vmw-sco.md

 **Snapshot Protection.** 14-day or 28-day snapshot policies available.
 Data protected by the snapshot has an RPO of 24 hours, with RTO determined by the time taken to restore the VM after the service request is raised.
 See the [*Snapshot Protection Service Scope*](vmw-sco-snapshot-protection.md) for full details.

 **Journaling Protection.** A non-invasive, self-service disaster recovery solution with configurable recovery points, providing near real-time data protection.
 The standard journaling profile provides a target RPO of 5 minutes and a journal history of 2, 7, 14 or 28 days.
 The [*Journaling Protection Service Scope*](vmw-sco-journaling-protection.md) covers the full details of this protection option.

-**Synchronous Protection.** Geographical protection of your live environments across both of our sites.

-- Currently available in regions 1, 2, 7 and 8.

-- Provides an RPO of almost 0 seconds.

-- The RTO is variable and will be influenced by factors such as your application design and the ability to failover networks.
-For more information, see theh [*Synchronous Protection Service Scope*](vmw-sco-synchronous-protection.md).

 ## Service availability